vatpac-technology/sops/docs/2607-update/Bankstown.md

 - VFR aircraft departing via a [coded clearance](#vfr-outbound-procedures)

-All other aircraft require a 'Next' call to SBA.
+All other aircraft entering SBA CTA require a 'Next' call to SBA.

 The Standard Assignable level from **BK ADC** to **SBA** is: